globaleaks/whistleblowing-software/REST-spec.md

     **Those properties list need to be reviewed with the community and the legal team** **Along with the privacy policy and ethics agreement of the receivers**

-  * **NodeStats**, series of arrays containing the node statistics, _need to be defined_, and their generation would be controlled by the node administrator.
+  * **nodeStatisticsDict**, series of arrays containing the node statistics, _need to be defined_, and their generation would be controlled by the node administrator.
     Those information goes public.

-  * **FormFields**, series of element describing an series of Field using keyword:
+  * **formFieldsDict**, series of element describing an series of Field using keyword:

-        {   'element-name': 'String',
+        {   'element-name': 'string',
             'element-type': 'Enum',
-            'default-value': 'String',
+            'default-value': 'string',
             'required': 'Bool'
         }

-  * **ModuleDataStruct**, is an generic object used to describe flexible object in GLBackend:
+  * **moduleDataDict**, is an generic object used to describe flexible object in GLBackend:

         {   'name': '$ID',
             'active': 'Bool',
-            'module_type': 'String'
+            'module_type': 'string'
-            'module_name': 'String'
+            'module_name': 'string'
-            'description': 'String',
+            'description': 'string',
-            'admin_options': '$FormFields',
+            'admin_options': '$formFieldsDict',
-            'user_options': '$FormFields',
+            'user_options': '$formFieldsDict',
-            'service-message': 'String'
+            'service-message': 'string'
         }

-  * **GroupDescription**, is an object used to describe a group of receivers, more than one group can exist in the same context (and more context can exist in the same node) Another way to see a group is an aggregate view of the TAGS used to describe a receiver.
+  * **groupDescriptionDict**, is an object used to describe a group of receivers, more than one group can exist in the same context (and more context can exist in the same node) Another way to see a group is an aggregate view of the TAGS used to describe a receiver.

         {   'group_id' : '$ID',
-            'group_name': 'String',
+            'group_name': 'string',
-            'description' : 'LocaLDict',
+            'description' : '$localizationDict',
             'spoken_language': 'Array, list of spoken languages',
-            'group_tags': 'String',
+            'group_tags': 'string',
             'receiver_list': 'Array',
-            'group_id': 'String',
+            'group_id': 'string',
-            'associated_module': '$ModuleDataStruct',
+            'associated_module': '$moduleDataDict',
             'creation_date': 'Time',
             'update_date': 'Time'
         }

-  * /TipStats/, composite object containing the stats of a single Tip, concept of access and delivery limit need to be supported (or simply unset) inside the different modules.
+  * /tipStatistics/, composite object containing the stats of a single Tip, concept of access and delivery limit need to be supported (or simply unset) inside the different modules.

         {   'tip_access_ID': '$ID',
-            'tip_title': 'String',
+            'tip_title': 'string',
             'last_access': 'Time',
             'last_comment': 'Time',
-            'notification_msg': 'String',
+            'notification_msg': 'string',
-            'delivery_msg': 'String',
+            'delivery_msg': 'string',
             'expiration_date': 'Time',
             'pertinence_overall': 'Int',
-            'requested_fields': '$FormFields',
+            'requested_fields': '$formFieldsDict',
-            'context_name': 'String',
+            'context_name': 'string',
-            'group': '$GroupDescription'
+            'group': '$groupDescriptionDict'
         }

     notification_msg and delivery_msg is the implementation of the old concept